 So is being close enough to a project that you can step in when issues arise and confront challenges head-on.

-Key skills include the ability to effectively budget, understanding an organisation’s financial targets and goals, and being able to analyse both internal and external financial situations that are currently having affecting — or may impact — a business’s financial situation.
+Key skills include the ability to effectively budget, understanding an organisation’s financial targets and goals, and being able to analyse both internal and external economical situations that are currently having affecting — or may impact — a business’s financial situation.

 They also include being able to identify any challenges that may negatively impact a company’s finances, and, correspondingly, being able to draw logical conclusions, and implement action to solve these challenges.

 Depending on the type of role, the necessary finance-based skills may also include being able to produce detailed and accurate financial reports and other accounting specialities.
-In addition to keeping proper records, it’s important to understand just what all the financial reports and figures mean in practical terms for your business.
+In addition to keeping proper records, it’s important to understand just what all the financial reports and figures mean in practical terms for your organisation.

 Marketing, sales and customer service